It seems like everyone and their mom makes a piston-driven AR-15 these days. And with good reason.

 If the fecal matter has hit the fan, the apocalypse has come, and you’re digging through Rainier’s warehouse to try and build something that will help you survive the wasteland that our world has become, get this one.

-Seriously, all kidding aside, Primary Weapon Systems has made what is, in my mind, the very best drop-in, no-fuss, shoot-all-day, piston-driven upper on the market today.
+Seriously, all kidding aside, Primary Weapon Systems has made what is, in my mind, one of the very best drop-in, no-fuss, shoot-all-day, piston-driven upper on the market today.

 This upper has all the features you could possibly want, including the unabashedly cool PicMod System that allows you to use Keymod and Picatinny attachments.